torvalds/linux/Documentation/input/joydev/joystick-api.rst

 .. note::

- As for version 1.2.8, the queue is circular and able to hold 64 events.
+ As of version 1.2.8, the queue is circular and able to hold 64 events.
 You can increment this size bumping up JS_BUFF_SIZE in joystick.h and recompiling the driver.